petelaud/ratesci/README.md

 risk difference (`contrast = "RD"`), for binomial proportions (`distrib = "bin"`), at a 95% confidence level.
-Variance bias correction (`bcf`) and skewness correction (`skew`) are applied, continuity correction (`cc`) is not.
+Variance bias correction (`bcf`) and skewness correction (`skew`) are applied, continuity adjustment (`cc`) is not.
 This is the skewness-corrected asymptotic score (“SCAS”) confidence interval.
 (For Miettinen-Nurminen, use `skew = FALSE`, for Gart-Nam, use `bcf = FALSE`.)